MicrosoftDocs/winrt-related/winrt-related-src/toolkits/winui3/index.md

 The WinUI 3.0 Alpha project templates for Visual Studio only support building C# and C++/WinRT components and apps using the UWP app model.

-Future updates will add support for additional project types and languages, including .NET Core and the desktop (win32) app model.
+C# 8 and .NET Core are not yet supported.
+Future updates will add support for additional project types and languages, including .NET Core, C# 8, and the desktop (win32) app model.

 ### Platform and OS support